k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_1_Flow_Level_Actions.md

 </tbody>
 </table>

-Save the new Stage to open the following screen and define the stage tasks.
+Save the new Stage to open the following screen and define the Stage Tasks.

  ![image](/articles/DPM/images/Figure_9_Flow_with_a_new_stage_screen.png)